2020 Employer Health Benefits Survey

 This annual survey of employers provides a detailed look at trends in employer-sponsored health coverage, including premiums, employee contributions, cost-sharing provisions, offer rates, wellness programs, and employer practices.
-The 2019 survey included 2,012 interviews with nonfederal public and private firms.
+The 2020 survey included 1,765 interviews with non-federal public and private firms.

-Annual premiums for employer sponsored family health coverage reached $20,576 this year, up 5% from last year, with workers on average paying $6,015 toward the cost of their coverage.
-The average deductible among covered workers in a plan with a general annual deductible is $1,655 for single coverage.
-Fifty-six percent of small firms and 99% of large firms offer health benefits to at least some of their workers, for an overall offer rate of 57%.
+Annual premiums for employer-sponsored family health coverage reached $21,342 this year, up 4% from last year, with workers on average paying $5,588 toward the cost of their coverage.
+The average deductible among covered workers in a plan with a general annual deductible is $1,644 for single coverage.
+Fifty-five percent of small firms and 99% of large firms offer health benefits to at least some of their workers, with an overall offer rate of 56%.

 Survey results are released in several formats, including a full report with downloadable tables on a variety of topics, a summary of findings, and an article published in the journal Health Affairs.

-- A news release announcing the publication of the 2019 Employer Health Benefits Survey is available here.
+- A news release announcing the publication of the 2020 Employer Health Benefits Survey is available.

 SUMMARY OF FINDINGS

-- Over twenty overview slides from the 2019 Employer Health Benefits Survey are available as a slideshow.
+- More than 20 overview slides from the 2020 Employer Health Benefits Survey are available as a slideshow.

 - Standard errors for selected estimates are available in the Technical Supplement here.